 Tip: All training tutorials need to be visible and available for use when the new employee is ready.

 Add recommended professional development tutorials, job-aids, and eLearning programs for new employees based on their department and role.

 HR-related questions need to go into your learning portal’s knowledge repository too.
 Include a bundle of click-and-read interactive information articles on the following:

 - Your company’s basic products or services

-- An overview of your industry and where your business fits into the overall picture
+- An overview of your industry and where your business fits into the market

 - Your company’s mission statement and values